toboqus/Cordova-Plugin-Image-Handler/README.md

 ###resize

-This method will resize a given image to a maximum width/heigh whilst maintaining its aspect ratio.
+This function will resize a given image to a maximum width/heigh whilst maintaining its aspect ratio.
 If the destDirectory is omitted, it will save the image in the current directory. if the destFilename is omitted, it will save the image with the currentFilename. if both destFilename and destDirectory are omitted, it will replace the selected image.

 ```javascript
 var options = {